Los Angeles Almanac Logo

 Los Angeles Police Department Vehicle on Street

-Los Angeles Police Department vehicle on street.
+Los Angeles Police Department vehicle on street in Downtown Los Angeles.
 Los Angeles Almanac Photo.

 For cities not listed below, see Los Angeles County Sheriff's Department.